sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-edit-pages/index.md

 contain more detailed information for a Section.
 Each Block is made up of different fields like media, titles, text, and call to action.

-The default landing page in a Flex marketplace Demo environment has different type of Sections that will help you get an idea of what is possible with Pages.
+The default landing page in a Flex marketplace Test environment has different type of Sections that will help you get an idea of what is possible with Pages.